Kidney stones: Added sugars in diet may increase risk, study finds

 Researchers discovered that participants who consumed more added sugar were more likely to have kidney stones, a lower HEI score, and a lower education level.

-Medical News Today spoke with Dr. David S. Goldfarb, FASN, Clinical Chief of Nephrology and Co-Director of Kidney Stone Prevention Program at NYU Langone Health, who was not involved in the study.
+Medical News Today spoke with Dr. David S. Goldfarb, clinical chief of nephrology and co-director of the Kidney Stone Prevention Program at NYU Langone Health, who was not involved in the study:

 Added sugar can lead to various health problems, such as high blood pressure, insulin resistance, and obesity, all of which increase the prevalence of kidney stone formation.